A Complete List of Free (And Cheap) Things to Do in Key Largo, FL

 So if your goal is to see Key Largo on a budget, keep reading for all the activities you can tackle on your trip!

 Don’t have a lot of time?
-Here’s a quick mini-guide to visiting Key Largo to help plan your adventure!
+Here’s a quick mini guide to Key Largo to help plan your epic adventure!

 If you are driving into the Florida Keys, Key Largo is the first Key you will hit!
 It’s only 60 miles from Miami to Key Largo, so it’s one of the most popular Keys to visit, especially for Floridians.